 The selection procedure described above may not be possible in a situation where the studied population is very large.
-For instance, taking a random sample of the population of Lagos State.
-A table of random numbers, an example of which is shown in Table 1, becomes useful.
+For instance, taking a random sample of the population of Lagos State, a table of random numbers, an example of which is shown in Table 1, becomes useful.
 The computer is often used to accomplish the selection process at this level.

-Table 1.
-Random Numbers
+116 Table 1: Random Numbers

-Source: Anderson, David R. et al (2003), Pg.
+118 Source: Anderson, David R. et al (2003), Pg.
 258.

-Stratified Sampling: According to Anderson et al (2003), stratified sampling method is best suited to populations that have different sets of groups within them.
+Stratified Sampling: According to [10], stratified sampling method is best suited to populations that have different sets of groups within them.
 In other words, the sampling method is mostly used when dealing with heterogeneous populations.
 For instance, if a researcher wants to collect relevant data on a topic that says "Life after death" from a set of people, the best sampling method to use is stratified sampling.
 The reason being that the population being sampled will comprise people of different religious beliefs who are bound to have different opinions on the subject matter.
 In this case, the heterogeneous population will have to be divided into three homogeneous groups or strata as follows; Christians, Muslims and Traditional believers.

-Nworgu (1991) maintained that there are two types of stratified sampling namely, proportionate stratified random sampling (PSRS) and disproportionate stratified random sampling (DSRS).
+Stratified sampling is of two types namely, proportionate stratified random sampling (PSRS) and disproportionate stratified random sampling (DSRS) [7].
 In PSRS, the population is first stratified in terms of one or more variables of interest to the researcher.
 Elements are drawn randomly from each stratum in such a way that the relative proportions of the strata in the resultant sample are the same as exist in the parent population.
 This is saying that the relative contribution of each stratum in the population is exactly its relative contribution in the sample.

-Nworgu (1991) and Oladele (2007) were of the view that PSRS ensures greater representativeness of the sample relative to the population and guarantees that minority constituents of the population are represented in the sample.
+Proportionate stratified random sample ensures greater representativeness of the sample relative to the population and guarantees that minority constituents of the population are represented in the sample [7] and [3].
 Table 2 below illustrates PSRS with a population of 1220 entrepreneurs.

-Table 2: Distribution of a population of 1220 entrepreneurs according to categories/sizes.
+Table 2: Distribution of a population of 1220 entrepreneurs according to categories/sizes with the proportionate stratified random sample.